San Diego State University: Coastal and Marine Institute Laboratory (CMIL)

-The Coastal and Marine Institute Laboratory (CMIL), formerly known as the Coastal Waters Laboratory, is an academic laboratory operated by the SDSU College of Sciences.
+The Coastal and Marine Institute Laboratory (CMIL), formerly known as the Coastal Waters Laboratory, is an academic laboratory operated by the SDSU College of Sciences as part of the Coastal Marine Institute.
 It is located on a coastal site on the grounds of the old San Diego Naval Training Center (now part of Liberty Station).

+One Water Living Learning Laboratory (OWLLL)

+Scheduled to open in 2026 on the Mission Valley Campus, the One Water Living Learning Laboratory (OWLLL) serves as a workforce training facility and outreach center, addressing water quality, stormwater treatment, and water reuse with innovative technologies.

 Branch campuses

 SDSU Imperial Valley

 SDSU operates a branch campus, Imperial Valley Campus (SDSU Imperial Valley) located in Calexico, California, with an additional campus in Brawley, California.
 SDSU Imperial Valley includes a research park and related facilities.
 The campus originally served only upper division, teacher certification, and graduate students but now serves a selective cohort of freshmen and sophomores pursuing degrees in criminal justice, liberal studies, or psychology.

 SDSU Georgia

 SDSU Georgia is a branch campus located in Tbilisi, Georgia, in the former Soviet Republic of Georgia.
 SDSU Georgia is run in conjunction with three Georgian universities: Georgian Technical University (GTU), Ilia State University (ISU), and Tbilisi State University (TSU).
 The SDSU-Georgia branch campus is offering courses leading to science, technology, engineering, and mathematics (STEM) bachelor's degrees.